fin-hypergrid/extend-me/README.md

 The `initialize` methods at each level of inheritance are the constructors.
-Instantiating a derived class will automatically call `initialize` on all ancestor classes that implement it, starting with the most distant ancestor all the way to and inclucing the derived class in question.
+Instantiating a derived class will automatically call `initialize` on all ancestor classes that implement it, starting with the most distant ancestor all the way to and including the derived class in question.
+Each `initialize` method is called with the same parameters passed to the constructor.

 If you intend to instantiate the base class (`Parabola` in the above) directly (_i.e.,_ it is not "abstract"), include the following in the constructor: